zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 # Verify Zowe runtime directory

-The Zowe runtime directory `RUMTIME_DIR` contains the code modules that make up Zowe.
+The Zowe runtime directory `RUNTIME_DIR` contains the code modules that make up Zowe.
 If these code modules are altered in any way, the behavior of Zowe is unpredictable.
 To check if the `RUNTIME_DIR` has been altered, Zowe provides a verify tool that comprises a script file `zowe-verify-authenticity.sh` and the files it needs to check the release contents.

 You can use this verify tool on Zowe version 1.9 and later.
 - If you use Zowe version 1.14 or later, the verify tool is delivered with Zowe, so you can skip [Step 1](#step-1-obtain-the-verify-tool-prior-to-v114) below, but you can still download the verify tool if required.